 SLUMBER PARTY MASSACRE (1982)

 In 1982, Slumber Party Massacre did just this, running only an hour and fifteen minutes!
 It’s written by lesbian author Rita Mae Brown.
-I would kill to write trashy, sex and blood-filled slashers, and this chick gives it all up to become a real writer?
+I would kill to write trashy, sex and blood-filled slasher movies, and RMB gave it all up to become a real writer?

 Yeah.
 This one was written by a woman.

 And it’s definitely a treasure of the genre.
 The all-80s synthesizer score is perfect.
 Quick news reports and shots of newspapers tell us all we need to know; a lunatic has escaped.
-A bunch of girls who like showering together are having a slumber party.
+Girls that like showering together are having a slumber party.
 A couple of boys plan to crash it.
 Can this night get any better?

 You have to love the blatant pandering to teenage heterosexual boys.
 When we are titillated by a locker room shower scene, you can almost hear the camera man saying, “DAMN!
 Look at that!” as he drops the camera from a girl’s back to her ass, then just sits frozen there enjoying the view before the director orders him to move on to the next girl.
 All of which is interesting, since a woman directed the film.
 Or when we cut to a scene of a boy and girl in a car, we don’t quite know right away what scene we’re jumping to, because all you see is one huge single tit winking at the camera with a finger happily fiddling with the nipple.